The Tempest (2010 film)

-The Tempest is a 2010 American fantasy comedy-drama film based on the 1611 play of the same name by William Shakespeare.
+The Tempest is a 2010 American fantasy comedy-drama film based on the 1611 play by William Shakespeare.
 In this version, the gender of the main character, Prospero, is changed from male to female; the role was played by Helen Mirren.
 The film was written and directed by Julie Taymor and premiered at the Venice Film Festival on September 11, 2010.

-Although The Tempest received generally mixed reviews from critics, Sandy Powell received her ninth Academy Award nomination for Best Costume Design.
+The Tempest was released theatrically by Walt Disney Studios Motion Pictures through the Touchstone Pictures banner on December 10, 2010.
+Although the film received generally mixed reviews from critics, Sandy Powell received her ninth Academy Award nomination for Best Costume Design.

 Plot

 Prospera, the duchess of Milan, is secretly denounced as a sorceress and usurped by her brother Antonio, with aid from Alonso, the King of Naples, and is cast off in a small boat to die with her three-year-old daughter Miranda.
 They survive, finding themselves stranded on an island where the human beast Caliban is the sole inhabitant.
 Prospera enslaves Caliban, frees the captive spirit Ariel, and claims the island.
 After 12 years, Alonso sails back to his kingdom after the marriage of his daughter to the prince of Tunisia, accompanied by his son Ferdinand, his brother Sebastian and Antonio.
 Prospera, seizing her chance for revenge, with Ariel's help causes a tempest, wrecking the ship and stranding those on board on her island.